yeonhooy/Elixir/README.md

 ## Overview

 We provide all source codes, including *Elixir* implementation and experiment scripts.
-The provided codes xx.
+The provided codes are organized as follows.

 * [Part 1](#Repository-organization) describes the source-code organization of this repository.
 * [Part 2](#Prerquisites) contains the steps to configure dependencies and compilation to run *Elixir*.